milonmaze/privacy-terms-observatory-beta/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

  page.

 Previous User Privacy Notice
-Was this article helpful for you?
+War dieser Artikel hilfreich?

-You might also be interested in:
+Das könnte Sie auch interessieren:

 Unsolicited idea submissions policy

 At eBay, we appreciate comments from our members on our products and services.
 But we have a long-standing policy of not accepting unsolicited suggestions, ideas, or proposals.

-3 min article
+3 min Lesezeit
 Threats and offensive language policy

 Threats, offensive language and hate speech are not allowed on eBay.

-2 min article
+2 min Lesezeit
 Additional site navigation
 About eBayAnnouncementsCommunitySecurity CenterResolution CenterSeller CenterPoliciesAffiliatesHelp & ContactSite Map